benetflo/rp2350-secure-boot-chain/README.md

 This project was my Examensarbete/YH thesis for the IoT- & Embedded developer program at JENSEN Yrkeshögskola in Stockholm.
 This is my implementation of a secure boot chain on the Raspberry Pi Pico 2 (RP2350).

 # About the project
+The system enforces a chain of trust from boot ROM to application firmware, ensuring that only authenticated and integrity-verified code is executed.

 This project contains:

 * A hardware root of trust based on the RP2350 boot ROM.